Fall 2014 Seminars

 This session is designed by you!
 You may want a general orientation to Blackboard, or strategies for organizing your Blackboard course, or a review of specific tools and features available in Blackboard, or just some help adding course content items like your syllabus and web links to your Blackboard course.
 Be sure to bring a digital version of course materials - this is a 'hands-on' type of session.

-This spring, in partnership with University Programs, FCLD again will be offering a seminar series designed to prepare instructors for online teaching and learning.
+This fall, in partnership with University Programs, FCLD again will be offering a seminar series designed to prepare instructors for online teaching and learning.
 The following sessions are all on Fridays from 1:00 to 2:30 p.m. in the Woods Classroom based on the following schedule:

 - Planning and Designing an Online Course